staubina/edx-documentation/en_us/open_edx_course_authors/source/exercises_tools/index.rst

 .. _Exercises and Tools Index:

 ############################
-Creating Exercises and Tools
+Adding Exercises and Tools
 ############################

-Use the topics in this section to understand how to add exercises and tools to your course.
+Use the topics in this section to learn more about the different problem types that you can add to your course with the :ref:`problem component<Working with Problem Components>`, and understand how to add more exercises and tools to your course.

 For information on how to develop your course content in the Studio Outline page, see :ref:`Developing Your Course Index`.